tipishev/python_debugging_workshop/README.md

 ## Dungeon game

+* short commands: l - look, a - around
 * args, to see who entered the function/room with us
+* hide function arguments with *args and **kwargs
 * increase context lines number, picture of a knight opening visor
+  - use context size as a game mechanic aka light?
 * up and down the floors in stack, multiple floors aka elevator
 * Sphinx's ridiculous puzzle with going back in time inside a function with `jump`
 * make a "look" command to check surroundings (local variables?)